Interior rendering in Enscape and SketchUp

 By default, the 3D asset library will download the assets over and over.
 But you can download an offline version of the library by checking the ‘Offline Enscape Assets’ box in the lower right-hand corner for it to load faster upon startup.

-You can mark assets as favorites by clicking on the star icon.
-This will store them in the favorite folder.
+You can mark assets as favorites by clicking on the heart icon.
+This will store them in the Favorites folder.

 Custom assets